CrConstantin/blog/_posts/2016-05-29-full-disclosure-and-ascension-p1.md

 "Some can perceive quite a fast flicker and others much slower, so that a flickering light looks like a blur.

 "Interestingly, there's a large difference between big and small species. **Animals smaller than us see the world in slo-mo.
-It seems to be almost a fact of life.**
+It seems to be almost a fact of life**.

-"Our focus was on vertebrates, but **if you look at flies, they can perceive light flickering up to four times faster than we can.**
+"Our focus was on vertebrates, but **if you look at flies, they can perceive light flickering up to four times faster than we can**.

 "You can imagine a fly literally seeing everything in slow motion."

-**INSIDERS ARE WELL AWARE OF THE "FLICKER FREQUENCY"**
+### **INSIDERS ARE WELL AWARE OF THE "FLICKER FREQUENCY"**

 This "flicker frequency" effect has been widely known to insiders for some time.